-aAssuming each 1% added fat improves gain by 1% and F/G by 2%.
-This response can vary from system to system and by season. bAssuming costs of soybean meal, corn, and choice white grease at \$350/ton, \$3.60/bu, and \$0.31/lb, respectively.
+&lt;sup>a Assuming each 1% added fat improves gain by 1% and F/G by 2%.
+This response can vary from system to system and by season.

 Diet cost should include manufacturing and delivery, not just ingredient cost.
 This is a more accurate reflection of the total cost of the feed consumed and the value of the performance differences.